 Oxygen drops accompany the breath holding spells, and this may result in morning headaches.
 In long-term apnea patients, we find an increased incidence of cerebrovascular disease.
-As researchers gather data, it appears that high blood pressure, strokes and heart attacks occur with increased frequency in OSA patients.
+As researchers gather data, it appears that high blood pressure, strokes and heart attacks occur with increased frequency in obstructive sleep apnea patients.

 In patients with heart disease (prior heart attacks or heart failure), the oxygen drops may lead to nighttime cardiac rhythm disturbances that may be very serious and represent a medical emergency.
 Fortunately this is uncommon and usually treatment does not need to be initiated as an emergency.

-Diagnosis of OSA requires an overnight sleep study.
+Diagnosis of sleep apnea requires an overnight sleep study.
 The sleep study will document the number of apneas and hypopneas that occur during the night as well as how often they cause arousals and drops in oxygen levels.
 This will guide the doctor in making treatment decisions.

 Treatment of sleep apnea is a complex and evolving medical field.
 The mainstay of treatment is the use of breathing machines (CPAP, BIPAP and others), which apply small amounts of air pressure to the airway to hold it open during sleep.